River Station: Second station (1883−1902)

-The second station was built in 1883 on San Fernando Street, near the freight depot.
+The second station was built in 1883 on the west side of San Fernando Street opposite the termination of Sotello Street, near the freight depot.
 It was a brick Romanesque Revival style building.
 This was the arrival point of many migrants drawn to the city during the land boom of the mid-1880s.
 The name of the station was officially changed to River Station in July 1893.
 As development had coalesced around what became Downtown Los Angeles, Southern Pacific responded by building the Arcade Depot in 1888, diminishing the importance of River Station.
 This station building was razed in June 1902.

 Third station

 After the second station was torn down, the freight facilities were greatly expanded to include a new 600x50 ft depot featuring 32 cargo bays for transloading freight to and from trucks along with five scales and a new 200 ft freight platform.
 Southern Pacific's passenger accommodations were moved to a nearby storefront to maintain service.
 The second River Station continued to be used for passengers until 1915, then it was converted to storage.